 This statement sets out GBM’s actions to understand all potential modern slavery risks related to its business, and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.

-This statement relates to actions and activities during the financial year (1 January 2020 to 31 December 2020).
-As part of it’s operations to provide ICT hardware and services to consumers, businesses, educational establishments, charities, and public sector bodies, Sync recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
-Sync is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.
+This statement relates to actions and activities during the financial year.
+As part of it’s operations to provide ICT hardware and services to consumers, businesses, educational establishments, charities, and public sector bodies, GBM recognises that it has a responsibility to take a robust approach to preventing modern slavery and human trafficking.
+GBM is absolutely committed to preventing slavery and human trafficking in all of its activities, and to ensuring that its supply chains are free from slavery and human trafficking.

-GBM Digital Technologies LTD [GBM] are an ICT hardware and services provider, providing technology-oriented products and services to consumers, businesses, educational establishments, charities, and public sector bodies.
+GBM is an ICT hardware and software reseller, and services provider.
+GBM provides technology-oriented products and services to consumers, businesses, educational establishments, charities, and public sector bodies.

 GBM operate in the UK only, and supply within the UK and EU only.

 Our supply chains are non-complex, and typically fall in to one of two models:

 • Purchasing directly from the manufacturer

 • Purchasing from a distributor, who is authorised to distribute goods and services on behalf of the manufacturer

 Risk Assessments: Procurement and Directors regarding supply, HR / Operations and Directors regarding employment

 Investigations & Due Diligence: Board of Directors